top of page

 Estimated tax bill: $10,800

-Profile: High-value coastal town with lower tax rate
+Profile: High-value coastal town with lower rate but expensive housing

 Mid-range suburban towns